HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Let's begin with understanding which SSG is most popular.
 Nuxt.js covers 43.6% of Jamstack sites.
 Next.js is in second place with 31.1%, third is Gatsby with 16.0%, followed by Hugo at 6.0%.

 <p class="note">Please note the original publication of this chapter had different figures due to incorrect duplication of Nuxt and Next sites.
-This has been correct in above figures.</p>
+This has been corrected in above figures and, to a lesser degree, in other figures in this chapter.</p>

 All top 3 SSGs are JavaScript based: Next.js and Gatsby use <a hreflang="en" href="https://reactjs.org/">React.js</a> at it's core and supplements this by adding their own functionality on top of it.
 Nuxt.js is based on <a hreflang="en" href="https://vuejs.org">Vue.js</a>.
 Having these popular front-end frameworks with huge ecosystems out of the box makes development way easier. <a hreflang="en" href="https://nodejs.org/en/">Node.js</a> allows JavaScript to run on the server as well as the browser where it has traditionally been used, enabling developers stick to one language.
 That makes adopting these SSGs easier from a server perspective, comparing to Hugo which is based on the <a hreflang="en" href="https://go.dev/">Go programming language</a>, and Jekyll based on <a hreflang="en" href="https://go.dev/">Ruby</a>.